Sinha01/ProjectHub/README.md

 # ProjectHub
-this is the website which helps to students to make their projects.
+This is the website that helps students to choose and make their projects.